Soneso/as-soroban-sdk/README.md

 This AssemblyScript SDK is for writing contracts for [Soroban](https://soroban.stellar.org).

-**This repository contains code that is in early development, incomplete, not tested, and not recommended for use.
+**This repository contains code that is in very early development, incomplete, not tested, and not recommended for use.
 The API is unstable, experimental, and is receiving breaking changes frequently.**

 ## Quick Start